bonbonez/traffic-simulation/README.md

 ```
 npm start
 ```
+This command will invoke `npm install && npm run dev` commands.
+The second one will launch a development web server.
 By default, web server is listening localhost at 8080 port (http://localhost:8080).
 It can be changed by editing `/webpack/host.js` file

 ## Run without web server, as simple .html file